Exploring the Amalfi Coast

 Amalfi Town

-Roughly halfway along the coast, Amalfi Town is another popular place to stay.
+Roughly halfway along the coast, Amalfi Town is another popular option for where to stay in Amalfi Coast.
 It’s just as beautiful as Positano and slightly less expensive, but still not cheap.

 In the center of town, just a short walk from the port, you’ll see the Cattedrale di Sant’Andrea.
 It’s an impressive sight that dominates the Piazza del Duomo.
 For just a few euros you can go inside to see the art and artifacts housed there, as well as the tomb of St. Andrew.